BentleySystems/ES-API-Samples/README.md

-# ES API Projects Sample Application
+# Enterprise Systems API Sample Application

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-A sample application that demonstrates how to create, query and delete a Project using the ES Project API.
-It also shows billing country and data center endpoint usage.
+A sample application that demonstrates how to create, query and delete a Project using the Enterprise Systems Project API.
+It also demonstrates Enterprise Systems Work Area Connection API, billing country endpoint and data center endpoint usage.

 ## Prerequisites